Maranao language: Hard consonants and vowel raising

+Similar vowel raising can be also found in Madurese.

 Historical development

 Consonant cluster homogenization occurred in earlier Danao and Subanon, where the articulations of the first consonant followed that of the second (Ex: *-gp- > *-bp-).

 A study by Allison noted that Proto-Danao *b, *d, g* were lost in modern Maranao when found before other consonants with the same place of articulation (Ex: *bp > *p), but preserved elsewehere.

 Lobel noted that this sound change actually resulted in two features of Maranao phonology: heavy consonants and raised vowels (*[-bpa-] > [-pʰɤ-]).
 Aspirated consonants also developed in a similar way in Southern (Lapuyan) Subanon, but without the vowel-raising.

 Grammar

 Case markers

 In contrast to Tagalog which has three case markers (ang/ng/sa), and Iloko which has two (ti/iti), Maranao has four: (so/ko/o/sa).

 Curiously, the sa is indefinite in Maranao, whereas it is definite/specific in Cebuano and Tagalog.

 Pronouns

 Maranao pronouns can be free or bound to the word/morpheme before it.